 J: Cold-calling.
 That’s how I met Bernie, how I meet everyone.
 That or cold-introductions in person, cold emails, anything cold (laughs).
 Just have to research contact information online and then have an elevator pitch ready, in other words, here’s how I can be of assistance.
 Just have to come across professionally and that you know what you’re talking about, do your research before, nobody wants to hear someone just winging it.
 I used to be worried about revealing my age though, so I made sure I impressed people enough via email and on the phone, I’ve always had a deep voice that sounded older, before meeting them in person.
 You mentioned “The Last Internationale”, they are an incredible rock band, Delila and Edgey are some of the most talented musicians I’ve ever met.
 Delila has an extremely powerful and sultry voice that combines Janis Joplin, Grace Slick, Chrissie Hynde, and Bonnie Raitt.
 Edgey is one hell of a guitarist who is very blues-inspried and can play Elmore James, Muddy Watters, and Howlin’ Wolf licks like nobody’s business.
 We were introduced thanks to Scott Weiland, another one of my heroes that I had the pleasure of knowing and was going to work with for a game soundtrack, may he rest in peace.
 I’ve since introduced TLI to Scott’s producer, Doug Grean, among other strategic partners, and the band should have new music out very soon.
 I also got them signed up to do custom songs for both an upcoming movie and upcoming video game.

-Awesome, we’ve heard rumors that you developed a game concept for Pierce Brosnan for Sony’s PS4, is this true and is this what those songs are for?
+Awesome, we’ve heard rumors that you are developing a stealth title, is this true and is this what those songs are for?

-J: The movie and video game are unrelated.
-The game is something being made in-house with a partner.
-I want to give credit where credit is due though, I developed the concept directly with Pierce Brosnan and his wife, Keely.
-There was a lot of back and forth creatively through various conversations and our partner absolutely loved the concept.
-That’s all I and we as a Company can really say at this point.
-We’re also working on a unique game based on a popular Sci-Fi/Horror film franchise.
-We are working on this game with the very talented Michael Murashov and his company, Sigma Team, what an amazing crew!
-You should also expect to see our dear friend and longtime supporter, Christian Erickson “Lance Boyle”, in both those titles as well as the MegaRace Reboot.
-Long story there, but, that is coming, we’ll tell that story soon.
-Christian and his manager Cindy are incredible, they’ve always been there for ZOOM and I want to make sure Christian is in every ZOOM in-house title, kind of like Alfred Hitchcock is in all of his films. (smiles) You know, I’ve met a lot of great people in Hollywood over the years that I have a lot of respect for and even go to for advice, Ramon Estevez (CEO of Estevez Sheen Productions behind shows like Charlie Sheen’s “Anger Management”) for example, great guy.
-There is a lot going on behind the scenes including a complete ZOOM Platform re-design, here let me show you a preview and here are some screenshots for your article.
-We will be revealing a lot very soon, there is a lot going on behind the scenes.
+J: The movie and game are unrelated.
+What I can say about the game, is that it’s a unique take on the espionage genre and our publishing partner absolutely loved the concept.
+Additionally, we are co-developing a unique title based on a popular Sci-Fi/Horror film franchise.
+Our co-developer is the very talented Michael Murashov and his company, Sigma Team.
+You should expect to see our dear friend and longtime supporter, Christian Erickson “Lance Boyle”, in both those titles as well as the MegaRace Reboot.
+Long story there, but, that is moving forward.
+Christian and his manager Cindy are incredible, they’ve always been there for ZOOM and I want to make sure Christian is in every ZOOM in-house title, kind of like Alfred Hitchcock is in all of his films. (smiles) Over the years, I’ve met some incredible people.
+One that I have a lot of respect for, and go to for advice, is Ramon Estevez (CEO of Estevez Sheen Productions behind shows like Charlie Sheen’s “Anger Management”).
+Great guy.

 Wow, I bet those will all be very cool titles, please keep us posted, it sounds very exciting.
 Bernie, please go into your backstory now.